Are you using negative keywords?

 So if you’re advertising that gluten free pizza, you might start with negative keywords like “dairy free pizza.”

-Use Google’s Search Term Report to Find Negative Keywords
+Use Google’s Search Term Report

-By accessing it, you’ll not only be able to see what keywords have been most effective, but which keywords people are searching for that aren’t related to your product.
+Use that info to turn the tool into a negative keyword finder.
+You’ll not only be able to see what keywords have been most effective, but which keywords people are searching for that aren’t related to your product.

 Next, you’ll select the checkbox next to the keywords you want to run the search for and click the Search Terms button.